Fujifilm GFX100

 The Fujifilm GFX100 is a mirrorless medium format camera produced by Fujifilm.
 It is the flagship model of the GFX Series of mirrorless digital cameras and the third camera with the Fujifilm G-mount.
 The camera comes in two versions, the regular GFX100 and the GFX100 IR.

-The GFX100 did win :ja:カメラグランプリ 2020 Editors Award.
+The GFX100 won the Japanese 2020 Camera Grand Prix Editors Award.

-The GFX100 IR is the latest release of the series.

 GFX100

 On September 25, 2018, the GFX 100Megapixels Concept was unveiled at Photokina 2018.
 The camera was launched on May 23, 2019, for release in late June 2019.

 The camera has a back-illuminated sensor with phase detection pixels.
 The sensor is 1.7 times the size of a 35 mm full-frame sensor.
 The camera uses the in-body image stabilization (IBIS) mechanism with 5-axis stabilization, and has 4K/30P video recording capability using the full sensor without cropping.
 It has twin battery packs, dual SD slots, twin status LCDs, a tri-axial 3.2" monitor, USB charging and power delivery over USB C and a removable electronic viewfinder with a 5.76 million dot OLED panel and 0.86× magnification.